 I used to say I was like a duck.
 I looked serene on the outside, but on the inside I was paddling furiously as I tried to cope with life's troubles.
 Then something happened that forever changed me even though my circumstances stayed the same.
 Now, like the duck, my feathers get ruffled sometimes.
 I get sad and upset and angry, but I can tell it's more on the surface.
 Deep inside I am paddling placidly along.
 When I stop the emotional drama I can usually get back in touch with the peaceful self within.

-Getting to this point was a process.
+Getting to this point of finding inner peace was a process.
 Each step I took in my personal peace journey stripped away layers of gunk separating me from finding inner peace.
 The funny thing was, although I realized I was far from happy at this time, I would have never guessed just how close I was to tapping into my inner joy.

 The first step toward personal peace took me to a book by Merlin R. Carothers.
 I read Prison to Praise in desperation as I was miserably going through a difficult divorce.